Traveling to Cabo San Lucas | Where to Stay + What to Eat

 Where to Eat in Cabo San Lucas

-If you’ve always wanted to dine with your toes in the sand, then The Office is an amazing open air palapa style restaurant right on the Medano Beach.
+The Office is an amazing, but pricey, open air palapa style restaurant right on the Medano Beach.
 Of course, fresh seafood dominates the menu but they do have a few steak and land options as well.
+The patio even has outdoor heaters if you visit in the winter.
+The Office is open for breakfast, lunch and dinner.

-Beach Clubs
+Beach Clubs in Cabo San Lucas

 One of the most lively Cabo San Lucas beach clubs is Mango Deck on Medano Beach.
 The club is open seven days a week, bright and early at 8am.
 They actually have a really great breakfast during the week and on Sunday, from 8am to 1pm, they offer an all you can eat brunch menu.

 You can count on great snacks, like guacamole and buckets of beer.
-Besides contests and trivia, Mango Deck has live music nightly, can arrange some tours and is, in general, just a good place to hang out and meet people.
+Besides contests and trivia, Mango Deck has live music nightly, can arrange tours and is, in general, just a good place to hang out and meet people.

 Things to Do in Cabo San Lucas